 Language barriers affect millions of patients in the US health delivery system each year.
-Language concordant (i.e. bilingual) health providers and interpreters are known to improve access to quality care for patients who speak a minority language.
-Nevertheless, the presence of bilingual professionals within the healthcare workforce remains small.
-At the same time, there is a shortage of qualified medical interpreters both nationally and at the local level.
+Language concordant (i.e. bilingual) health providers and interpreters are known to improve access to quality care for patients who speak a minority language (citation).
+Nevertheless, the presence of bilingual professionals within the healthcare workforce remains small, and there is a shortage of qualified medical interpreters both nationally and at the local level.
 Language barriers thus remain a significant challenge in healthcare delivery.
-The challenge, furthermore, is projected to increase substantially in the coming years.
-Flows of immigrants into the US are not expected to slow in the near future.
-According to the Pew Research Center, immigrants are expected to account for 88% of the US population increase between 2015 and 2065.
-Concurrently, the full implementation of the Affordable Care Act will yield greater numbers of limited proficient patients distributed across the continuum of care.
-In 2014, for example, Spanish dominant Latinos were the largest single group of enrollees during the open enrollment period.
+This challenge is projected to increase substantially in the coming years as rates of immigration to the U.S. consistently grow.
+According to the Pew Research Center (link to information), immigrants are expected to account for 88% of the US population growth between 2015 and 2065, and the Affordable Care Act has allowed health care access to greater numbers of Limited English Proficient (LEP) patients over the years.